arrufat/mtvc-thesis/README.md

 ## Building the document

 The building process is done by a `Makefile` based on the `latexmk` command.
-The advantage of `latexmk` is that it is in charge of rebuilding the document as many times as necessary, including bibliography.
+The advantage of `latexmk` is that it is in charge of rebuilding the document as many times as necessary, including the bibliography, the index and the cross-references.
-The forced `latexmk` back-end is `lualatex`.
+The preferred `latexmk` back-end in this project is `lualatex`.
 The `Makefile` options are described below:

 ### make (build)